The FAQs provide further information on Parc Cybi, Holyhead Border Control Post (BCP).

 During construction phase at least 40% of the subcontracted spend will be with north Wales small to medium sized enterprises, and over £10 million will be procured from existing North Wales supply chains.

-How would waste be managed?
+How will waste be managed?

 The purpose of the BCP is to inspect goods coming into Wales.
 These goods do not include hazardous waste, such as chemicals, nuclear materials, etc. Any animal waste deemed hazardous will be handled appropriately.